asciinema/asciinema-player/src/parser/README.md

 be displayed for (multiplied by a speed constant, by default `67` ms), while lines 2-14 define frame content - text to display.

-Note that `events` in the above parser function is a generator (note `*` in `function*`) that is immediately called (note `()` after `}` at the end).
-In fact `events` can be any iterable or iterator which is finite, which in practice means you can return an array or a finite generator, amongst others.
+Note that `output` in the above parser function is a generator (note `*` in `function*`) that is immediately called (note `()` after `}` at the end).
+In fact `output` can be any iterable or iterator which is finite, which in practice means you can return an array or a finite generator, amongst others.